RED FLAGS

 1. "We are not professional breeders", "We breed pets", "pet quality", etc.

-There is no such thing as "not a breeder" if a person purposely breed two dogs together.
+There is no such thing as "not a breeder" if a person purposely breeds two dogs together and produces a litter of puppies/kittens for sale.
 That's what makes one a breeder.
-If a person's dogs produced a litter of puppies, they are a breeder.
+If a person's dog/cat/pet produced a litter, this person IS a breeder.
 "Not a breeder" is a most common excuse people use to cover up their lack of knowledge in breeding, dog genetics and raising puppies.
-Most "non-breeders" will also say, "we just breed our pets", as an excuse for their dogs to be off-color, size, health or temper.
-"We breed just pets" means breeding stock dogs should never be bred.
+Most "non-breeders" will also say, "we just breed our pets", as an excuse for producing a litter or the fact that their dog is off-color, size, health or temper.
+"We breed just pets" means breeding stock dogs should never be used in breeding in the first place.

 2. "Old-fashioned", "straight-back", "slopped back", etc.

 This is the most common statement we see in low-quality programs.
-German Shepherd Dog, as a breed, has very specific breed standard that has clear characteristics of the dog's anatomy.
-A dog is either per breed standard or not.
-A good breeder knows the breed standard and will never use the above terms to describe their dog.
-Additionally, the same dog can be stacked differently to physically look like it has a greater slope or a straight back.
+German Shepherd Dog, as a breed, has very specific breed standard that has clear characteristics of the dog's desired phenotype.
+A dog is either per breed standard or not per breed standard conformation.
+A good breeder knows the breed standard and will never use the above terms to describe their dogs.
+Additionally, the same dog can be stacked differently to physically look like it has a greater slope or a visually straight back.

 3. Over-sized, Large-boned, King Shepherds, etc.

-Bigger is not better in German Shepherds and once again, anyone breeding dogs that don't fall under breed standard, just created more dogs that have less in common with the breed.
+Bigger is not better in German Shepherds and once again, anyone breeding dogs that don't fall under breed standard, just creates more dogs that have less in common with the breed.

 4. Off-color: panda, liver, blue, white, etc.